jrigden/http-jasonrigden.com-content/about.md

 author_link: "https://twitter.com/mr_rigden"
 title: "About"
 date: "2018-05-16"
-description: "This will tell you all about Jason Rigden's Blog"
+description: "This will tell you all about Jason Rigden"
 ---

 <p>